xvacorx/BATman/README.md

 1.  **Download Individual Scripts (Recommended for quick use):**
     * Find the script you need in the "Available Scripts" table above.
     * Click the "Download" link in the corresponding row.
-This will download the entire script's folder as a `.zip` file directly to your computer.
+This will take you to the DownGit website in your current browser tab.
+    * On the DownGit page, **click the 'Download' button** (which typically appears at the top) to initiate the `.zip` file download for that specific script's folder.
-    * Extract the `.zip` file.
+    * Extract the downloaded `.zip` file.
     * Navigate into the extracted folder.

 2.  **Clone the Entire Repository:**